 Commission Meeting Minutes

-Meeting dates may be found by clicking here.
+Meeting minutes may be found by clicking here.

 The Chester County Wastewater Recovery Board of Commissioners is comprised of five members.
 The Board is appointed by the Governor upon the recommendation of the local legislative delegation.
-Meetings are held every third Tuesday of each month at 6:00 pm.
-All meetings are held at the CWR Office, 3261 Lancaster Highway, in Richburg.
+Meetings are held every third Tuesday of each month at 3:00 pm.
+All meetings are held at the CWR Maintenance Building, 2715 Gaston Farm road, in Chester, SC.

 (Unless Changed by the Board of Commissioners with Appropriate Notice)